keepthrifty/keepthrifty.github.io/_posts/2016-09-18-the-price-of-an-extra-day.md

 # Spreadsheet Teaser #

 For the spreadsheet fanatics out there, I've got a treat for you.
 Next weeks post will revisit today's topic and we'll go through putting all of this in a spreadsheet.
 I'll show you from scratch how to take these simple calculators and juice them up with graphs into a nice little dashboard.
-Check back around September 25th or 26th!
+Check out the [Price of a Day of Retirement Spreadsheet Guide]({% post_url 2016-09-25-the-price-of-an-extra-day-spreadsheet-edition %}) now!

 # What's a Day Worth to You? #